<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.speakingoflearning.com.au/latest-news/i-like-to-move-it-move-it_105s96</link>

-<description><![CDATA[Eve Tan is an experienced Speech Pathologist who works part-time at Speaking of Learning.
+<content><![CDATA[Eve Tan is an experienced Speech Pathologist who works part-time at Speaking of Learning.
 In her other job, she works in a Key Worker role, utilising her Speech Pathology skills and also collaborating with other professionals (including OT and Psychologist) in providing early intervention to children with additional needs.

 Are you a parent who gets stressed-out home-schooling your children and juggling other responsibilities (work, cooking, house chores, the list goes on&hellip;) during this stay-at-home period?